 With every acquisition of an insurance broker, we have different cultural and logistical issues to resolve, but on each occasion the vendors chose Finch Group because it represented a safe home for its staff and clients alike.
 Selling an insurance broker is like selling your life’s work‚ it is essential to have some comfort that the qualities and values that you have developed will be respected.

-Finch Group employs over 70 members of staff, including the three working Directors, Matthew Finch (Operations Director), Vincent Gardner (Managing Director) and Maire Brown (Commercial Director North) and Nick Inge (Commercial Director South) and Graham Ash (Private Clients Director).
+Finch Group employs over 90 members of staff, including the three working Directors; Vincent Gardner (Managing Director), Maire Brown (Commercial Director North) and Nick Inge (Commercial Director South) and Graham Ash (Private Clients Director).

 In November 2016, we became part of Ethos Broking, an open collaboration of like-minded brokers who share intrinsic, customer-focussed values.

 Drawing on broad and well-established expertise across our collective, and with the support of the Ethos Broking team, we approach current and future challenges as a unit, allowing us to continually assess and enhance our service.

 Our association with Ethos Broking gives us greater prominence in the insurance market, meaning access to exclusive policy wordings and niche products, while remaining independent and accessible to our clients.
 Find out more at ethosbroking.co.uk